steaks/blueprint-docs/docs/architecture.md

 ### Events

-Events are signals that can trigger hooks.
+Events are signals that can trigger tasks.
 They are useful for responding to button clicks, link clicks, toggle switches, etc. You can trigger events from either the frontend or backend.
-See [hooks](#hooks) for details about triggering and subscribing to events.
+See [tasks](#tasks) for details about triggering and subscribing to events.

 ```typescript
 //server